MukurtuCMS/mukurtudocs/docs/source/migration/Pre-Migration.md

 From the "item menu" at the lef tof the page, select "edit".

 If necessary, inspect the embedded media asset to find its name.
-Locate the media asset(s) in the media library, and drag and drop them into the new "additional media addets field".
+Locate the media asset(s) in the media library, and drag and drop them into the new "additional media addets" field.
 ![pre-migration-dictionary-media-02](../embeds/pre-migration-dictionary-media-02.png)

 Ensure that the new field is showing the media assets, then delete the contents of the old "additional media" field.